Use Cases

 Input : Name of parent\

-’s which are part of the parent.
+Output : List of healthbase_id’s which are part of the parent.

 Use

-based on the input and using this we can query affiliation tables.
+healthbase_idbased on the input and using this we can query affiliation tables.
 Using the

-- Depending on the structure and influence of the health system, there could be multiple HCOs (node_1s)
+healthbase_idFROM the previous step, query parent_affiliations table withnode_2_healthbase_idas input.SELECT * FROM parent_affiliations WHERE node_2_healthbase_id='healthbase_id'- Depending on the structure and influence of the health system, there could be multiple HCOs (node_1s)

 - Node_1s with score > 80 are very strongly affiliated.